gvwilson/sensibleadventures/booksters-apprentice.md

 next time he's in town.
 You want to make any more out of it, take it to the Debates.
 Now, come on.
 I'm hungry."

-As the travellers picked their way down to the campground the Hett had just fled, Razi stopped a moment to adjust his sandal strap, straightening up as Erileine went past.  "*La*, so, are you in the mood for a history lesson?" the bookster asked.
+As the travelers picked their way down to the campground the Hett had just fled, Razi stopped a moment to adjust his sandal strap, straightening up as Erileine went past.  "*La*, so, are you in the mood for a history lesson?" the bookster asked.